-    By the end of March 2018, Alex Pearce had made just one league appearance all season, but when he was called upon in the following weeks, he displayed all his defensive quality to help Derby to a top-six finish.
+By the end of March 2018, Alex Pearce had made just one league appearance all season, but when he was called upon in the following weeks, he displayed all his defensive qualities to help Derby to a top-six finish.

-With Derby having suffered a disappointing home defeat against Sunderland, the centre-back was called into the side for his first Championship start of the season at Preston North End, and he helped The Rams to get back on track by contributing to a near-perfect rearguard performance.
+With Derby having suffered a disappointing home defeat against Sunderland, the centre-back was called into the side for his first Championship start of the season at Preston North End, and he helped the Rams to get back on track by contributing to a near-perfect rearguard performance.

 Pearce is widely regarded as one of the best trainers at the club and it was a testament to his professionalism and quality of preparation that his performance level was so high when he was handed his chance so late in the campaign.